Kenneth Lortie, Deputy Commissioner

 - Recommending appropriate operating funding to optimize DCAMM's capital investment in state buildings

-OFMM has established a network of state facilities managers - Massachusetts Facilities Managers Association (MAFMA) - that will meet periodically to discuss Improving state facilities.
+OFMM has established a network for state facilities management - Massachusetts Facilities Management Association (MAFMA) - that will meet periodically to discuss Improving state facilities.
 OFMM is using the MAFMA network to disseminate information on training opportunities and new technologies, as well as to inform facilities personnel of proposed regulatory or statutory changes that may affect facilities operations.
 In addition, MAFMA members have established working committees to address issues of interest to facilities operators and managers.
 State facilities personnel who are interested in participating in this association should e-mail Alana.Swiec@State.MA.US.

 Facilities Maintenance Standards